Git for Collaboration

 Git doesn’t know which version to keep.
 So it asks you to decide.

 This is not an error.
-It’s Git being honest: “I need a human decision here.”
+It’s Git saying: “I need an owners decision here.”

 What a Conflict Looks Like